PaddlePaddle/PARL/docs/getting_started.rst

   :width: 300px
 In this tutorial, we have shown how to build an agent step-by-step to solve the `Cartpole` problem.

 The whole training code could be found `here <https://github.com/PaddlePaddle/PARL/tree/develop/examples/QuickStart>`_.
-You can also have a try quickly by running several commands:
+Have a try quickly by running several commands:

 .. code-block:: shell